Species of the Month: Painted Lady

 Help us with our wildlife surveys

-Our Species of the Month species surveys are an important way you can help us!
-Our conservation teams use the data you provide us with to monitor population numbers.
+Our Species of the Month species surveys are an important way you can help us.
+Records are sent to DERC (Dorset Environmental Records Centre) who collate this information to build up a picture of the of the state of Dorset's wildlife.
 So please help us help wildlife by filling in the form below.
 Thank you!

 Did you know?